Master of Economics

 - Accounting and Financial Management – the study is conducted in English.

 The aim is to prepare competent and well-educated personnel in the field of economics, who are able to analyze the processes taking place in modern economics, who have knowledge of the functions of contemporary economics.
 This study enables students to acquire:

 - a broad knowledge of financial, human and material resources,

 - the ability to analyze and interpret economic phenomena and processes (at both the macroeconomic and microeconomic levels)

 - the ability to analyze current economic and social occurrences,

-- the ability to use advanced analytical methods to study economic phenomena and processes, to model a course in an economy which is open on international competition,
+- the ability to use advanced analytical methods to study economic phenomena and processes, to model a course in an economy which is open to international competition,

-- the competence to prepare projects, render consulting services, and make rational decisions related to acquisition and use of resources by both private and public entities in Poland or abroad.
+- the competence to prepare projects, render consulting services and make rational decisions related to the acquisition and use of resources by both private and public entities in Poland or abroad.